fxbriol/fxbriol.github.io/_pages/teaching.md

 I also regularly supervise BSc and MSc students for their dissertation at UCL, mainly through STAT0034/STAT0035/STAT0036.
 See the [Supervision](https://fxbriol.github.io/supervision/) page for more details.

 Beyond this, I also regularly teach PhD-level research courses; e.g.:
 * Masterclass on "Stein's method as a computational tool" [[*slides*](https://fxbriol.github.io/pdfs/fxbriol_Stein_slides.pdf)].
-STOR-i centre for doctoral training at Lancaster University.
+STOR-i centre for doctoral training at Lancaster University, 2024.
 * Course on "Robust and scalable simulation-based inference" [[*slides*](https://fxbriol.github.io/pdfs/slides-SBI-course.pdf)].
 Greek Stochastics 2025.